kalamuna/metalsmith-concat-convention/README.md

 ## Usage

 Each concatenation is handled through naming the destination file `<name>.concat`.
 The file's metadata options are passed off to [`metalsmith-concat`](https://github.com/aymericbeaumet/metalsmith-concat) to output the concatenated files.
+All [`metalsmith-concat` options](https://github.com/aymericbeaumet/metalsmith-concat#files) apply, aside from `output`, which is provided by the filename itself.

 ### Example
 #### `src/scripts.js.concat`